Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - Carbon Reinforced Fuselage/README.md

   npm run lint
   ````

-- You should now see lint issues related to the new rules
+- You should now see many lint issues related to the new rules

 ```bash
 /Copilot-Bootcamp/WrightBrothersFrontend/src/pages/PlaneDetail.tsx